invopop/gobl/regimes/mx/README.md

 ## Generic RFCs

-In MX, CFDI invoices to final consumers are required to use the generic RFC (`XAXX010101000`) in the documenta's `Receptor` and some specific values for the suppliers extensions.
+In MX, CFDI invoices to end consumers need to use a generic RFC code (`XAXX010101000`) in the document's `Receptor` and some specific values for the supplier extensions.
 In GOBL, you don't need to enter those values explicitly.
-Just to set the `simplified` tax tag in your invoice and exclude the customer, and the GOBL to CFDI conversor will take care of the rest:
+Just set the `simplified` tax tag in your invoice and exclude the customer, the GOBL to CFDI conversor will take care of the rest:

 ```js
 {